henningte/CarbohydratesAromaticsFTIR_R/README.md

 Processes FTIR spectra of natural organic matter by finding exact peak locations, baseline-correcting the peaks, and converting them to relative abundances.

 ## Modifications
-This is a modified version of the original script by Suzanne Hodgkins and Florida State University.
+This (file: FTIRbaselines_1) is a modified version of the original script (file: FTIRbaselines.R) by Suzanne Hodgkins and Florida State University.
 Modifications were done by Henning Teickner (contact: h_teic01@wwu.de).

 The modifications ensure that non-integer valued wavenumbers of IR spectra can be processed by linearly interpolating the absorbance values for integer valued wavenumbers.
 Modified parts are introduced by # "MODIFIED START" and the end of modified parts is marked with # "MODIFIED END" throughout the script.